Battle of the Java Sea: Destruction of the ABDA fleet

 However, many were not as lucky, Japanese forces raced to hunt down and destroy any allied vessels attempting to escape.
 The first instances occurred concurrently with the battles of the Java Sea, first the destroyers Fubuki, Hatsuyuki, and Harukaze sank the Dutch patrol ships Sirius and Reiger, while the Wakaba and Hatsushimo probably sank the Dutch cargo ship Siaoe.
 The main slaughter began afterwards, starting immediately after the battle of Sunda Strait when Fubuki and Hatsuyuki located the British minesweepers Rahman and Sin Aik Lee, sinking both vessels without a fight.
-Simultaneously, land-based aircraft sank the seaplane tender USS Langley, while dive bombers from the aircraft carrier Sōryū sank the fleet oilier USS Pecos. and helped to sink the destroyer USS Edsall alongside gunfire from the battleships Hiei and Kirishima and the heavy cruisers Tone and Chikuma.
+Simultaneously, land-based aircraft sank the seaplane tender USS Langley, while dive bombers from the aircraft carrier Sōryū sank the fleet oiler USS Pecos. and helped to sink the destroyer USS Edsall alongside gunfire from the battleships Hiei and Kirishima and the heavy cruisers Tone and Chikuma.
 Later, the destroyers Kagerō, Shiranui, Kasumi, Isokaze, Ariake, and Yūgure dogpiled and sank the Dutch freighter Modjokerto, the destroyer Hayashio captured the Dutch cargo ship Speelman, and finally on 4 March the heavy cruiser Chikuma and the destroyer Urakaze sank the Dutch freighter Enggano.

 Perhaps most notably was a mass raid conducted from 1–4 March by the heavy cruisers Takao, Atago, and Maya and the destroyers Nowaki and Arashi, which claimed 16 ships sunk or captured, known by Japanese sources as the battle of Tjilatjap.
 The hunt started on 1 March when Nowaki and Arashi sank the Dutch cargo ships Tomohon and Pageri, then later sank the British minesweeper Scott Harley and the Dutch freighter Toradjo and captured the Dutch freighter Bintoehan.
 The next day, Nowaki and Arashi sank the Norwegian cargo ship Prominent, then Takao and Atago sank the destroyer USS Pillsbury with all hands, while Maya, Nowaki, and Arashi sank the destroyer HMS Stronghold, before on 3 March Nowaki and Arashi sank the gunboat USS Asheville.
 Finally on 4 March, all five ships raided a convoy destined for Australia, together sinking the sloop HMAS Yarra, the oil tanker Fancol, the depot ship Anking, and the minesweepers M-3 and M-51 and captured the freighters Duymaer van Twist and Tjisaroea.